Skip to Content

 • Managed remote access: Tailscale and Cloudflare Gateway without manual port-forwarding

-• A bigger ecosystem: Hub is the foundation for Portal, first-party apps, and third-party and community apps
+• A bigger ecosystem: Hub is the foundation for your CI Account, Companion Memory, agents, and 250+ installable apps

 How the platform fits together

-Capture β†’ Portal / Gateway β†’ Companion Memory ← Hub (app runtime) ← Companion App Store ↕ Clients / XR / Devices
+Capture β†’ CI Account / Gateway β†’ Companion Memory ← Hub (app runtime) ← Companion App Store ↕ Clients / XR / Devices

 In practical terms: